SOLAS-TTRPG/SOLAS/Character/Boons.md

-For simplicity's sake, the character creation process begins at "level zero" with a generic character.
-This character has a 1 in each of the primary attributes.

-Each time you gain a level (including level one!) add a point to a primary attribute of your choosing.

-# Boons
 A boon is something that is a unique skill that shapes your character.
 Your GM decides when to award boons, but each player gets to select a boon of their choice.

 ## Elemental Shift